- How to Choose a Petticoat and Slip for Your Wedding Dress - May 24, 2023

 Corundum and Sapphire

-When corundum is red, it’s considered a ruby.
+When corundum is red, it’s considered a ruby (sometimes called red sapphire).
 When the color is a mixture of pink and orange it’s called a Padparadscha.
 Other colors are called sapphires.
 If it’s a green or blue corundum, it’s called a green sapphire or a blue sapphire.

 What is a Corundum Ruby?